 This course is designed to provide students with an in-depth study of marketing in a free enterprise society and includes advertising, promotion, product development and branding, selling and marketing research.
-This course also includes the uses of technology and the Internet in marketing, purchasing, retail positioning strategies, and e-Commerce marketing.
+This course also includes the uses of technology and the electronic media in marketing, purchasing, retail positioning strategies, and e-Commerce marketing.

 CTE S CTE Standards and Benchmarks 07.0 Select a marketing industry for career planning - the student will be able to: 07.01 Identify current employment opportunities in marketing-related fields.
 07.02 Identify sources of information for career planning.
-07.03 Conduct in-depth career research including requirements for entry and advancement, career ladders, and opportunities related to the career field.
-07.04 Explain the duties, responsibilities, required skills and knowledge for a particular career in the marketing industry.
+07.03 Conduct in-depth career research including requirements for entry and advancement, career ladders, and opportunities related to career field. the 07.04 Explain the duties, responsibilities, required skills and knowledge for a particular career in the marketing industry.
 07.05 Identify the advantages and disadvantages of a particular career in marketing.
 07.06 Complete self-assessments and an analysis of lifestyle goals and career aspirations.
 07.07 Develop an individualized education and career plan related to a major marketing field, including the development of a resume.
 07.08 Write a job description for a selected marketing occupation.
-08.0 Demonstrate applications of channel management (distribution) for the selected marketing industry - the student will be able to: 08.01 Explain the concepts and processes needed to move, store, locate, and/or transfer ownership of goods and services.
+08.0 Demonstrate applications of channel management (distribution) for the selected marketing industry - the student will be able to: 08.01 Explain the concepts and processes needed to move, store, locate and/or transfer ownership of goods and services.
 08.02 Explain the concepts of physical channel management (distribution) and transportation systems related to the industry.
-08.03 Identify and analyze appropriate transportation services for the industry.
-08.04 Develop appropriate plans utilizing channel management for the specific industry.
-08.05 Explain the relationship between customer service and distribution.
+08.03 Develop appropriate plans utilizing channel management for the specific industry.
+08.04 Explain the relationship between customer service and distribution.